egueli/Aesthedes-notes/emulator/emulator.md

 Let's start from OS-9 itself.
 Can an OS-9 kernel run into MAME?
 Theoretically we know we do, because CD-i runs OS-9 under the hood.
 But how about OS-9 on a hardware we control?

 Fortunately there's [os9-m68k-ports](https://github.com/John-Titor/os9-m68k-ports), a GitHub repo with ports of OS-9 to various 68K systems.
 One of them is the [CB030](https://www.retrobrewcomputers.org/doku.php?id=builderpages:plasmo:cb030), a homebrew retrocomputer project.

-It might be possible to emulate the CB030's hardware in MAME then run OS-9 on top of it.
+It is somehow possible to emulate the CB030's hardware in MAME, then run OS-9 on top of it.
+In [this MAME fork](https://github.com/biappi/mame) there is a new machine, `fake68`, that aims to emulate a CB030.

 os9-m68k-ports require the [OS-9 SDK v1.2 repo](https://github.com/John-Titor/os9_68k_sdk_v12) to be checked out in a sibling directory.
 And several other changes were required to make it build correctly.
 The contents have been copied as a subdirectory of our [os9-builder](https://github.com/biappi/os9-builder) repo, and the OS9-SDK has been linked as a submodule.
 To obtain it, remember to `git clone` it incl. submodules: